erlacla/cse212-final/0-welcome.md

 For questions or comments, please send them to:

-Erin Engler, BYU-Idaho, CSE 310, Section 3
+Erin Engler, BYU-Idaho, CSE 212

 eng20015@byui.edu